The Lifecycle of a Domain Name Explained

 Internet Lawyer

 Purchasing a domain name is one of the first and most important steps new businesses take in the Internet Age.
 But “purchasing” a domain name does not lead to ownership.
 In fact, domain names are technically leased from the domain name registry.
-This is a common misconception to be sure, and it’s important for domain name purchasers to be aware of it.
+This is a common misconception, and it’s important for domain name purchasers to be aware of it.

 Domain names have what one might call a “life cycle.”
 They exist perpetually, and they can be leased by as many websites as are willing and able to pay for them.